Skip to main content

 Let’s face it — it’s not just about breastmilk.
 Returning to work and being apart from your baby can be more emotionally difficult than you anticipate.

 When you do return to work, pack a photo of your baby or a favorite onesie.
-This can not only help you feel more connected while you’re apart but — as an added bonus — can help trigger your body’s let-down reflex when you start pumping.
+This can not only help you feel more connected while you’re apart but — as an added bonus — can help trigger your body’s let-down reflex (get the milk flowing) when you start pumping.

 Research work accommodations

-Another way to make the transition back to work easier is to look into what amenities you have at your workplace, such as private pumping locations and a refrigerator to store expressed breastmilk.
-(Pro tip: Store used pump parts in the refrigerator, too, so you don’t have to clean them between pumping sessions.)
+Another way to make the transition back to work easier is to identify private pumping locations and a refrigerator to store expressed breastmilk.

-At UW Medicine, private lactation stations are available at Harborview Medical Center, UW Medical Center – Montlake, UW Medical Center – Northwest, UW Medicine Eastside Specialty Center and South Lake Union.
+At UW Medicine, private lactation stations are available at Harborview Medical Center, UW Medical Center – Montlake, UW Medical Center – Northwest, Roosevelt Clinic, UW Medicine Eastside Specialty Center and South Lake Union.
+There are also lactation spaces at Fred Hutch Cancer Center and VA Puget Sound.

 You should also talk with your supervisor about scheduling times to pump during the workday.
 If you have additional questions about lactation breaks, check with your HR consultant.